 And I know it is an old one; from 1994.

-I think the main point is a good one, plus I have been on a bit of a knee injury exercises, kick as of late.
+I think the main point is a good one, plus I have been on a bit of a knee injury exercise, kick as of late.

-Plus, I am always looking to improve the Exercise Rehabilitation of the Knee course.
+I always look to improve the Exercise Rehabilitation of the Knee course.

-Something that I have not thought about is how the ACL graft will do when walking down hill.
+I have not thought about how the ACL graft will do when walking downhill.